Skip to Content

 • The Trustees can only fund matters within the objectives of the trust;

-• Allocation of funds need to benefit the red meat industry in general;
+• Allocation of funds needs to benefit the red meat industry in general;

-• Allocation has to be limited within the context of perpetuity, i.e. funds cannot be depleted in such a manner that the continued viability of the Trust is at risk.
+• Allocation must be limited in perpetuity, i.e., funds cannot be depleted to the extent that the continued viability of the Trust is at risk.

 Research Funding for Red Meat Improvement